techwithtim/Face-Recognition/README.md

 # Run in Gitpod

-You can also run Sudoku-GUI-Solver in Gitpod, a free online dev environment for GitHub:
+You can also run Face Recognition in Gitpod, a free online dev environment for GitHub:

 If you're intersted in a paid subscription with GitPod use the coupon code: TECHWITHTIM2FQBMX